UPPMAX/R-matlab-julia-HPC/docs/common/parallel.rst

    - Learn basic concepts in parallel programming
    - Gain knowledge on the tools for parallel programming in different languages
-   - Familiarize with the tools to monitor the usage of resources
+   - Get familiar with the tools to monitor the usage of resources

 What is parallel programming?